 A lack of optimization for the website on mobile devices

-83% Finns use smartphones or tablets for shopping.
+83% of Finns use smartphones or tablets for shopping.
 It would be a pity to waste such potential.
-Google likes responsive web design (RWD), as does your audience.
-If you enter the Finnish market you should remember about constantly working and optimizing the customer experience on mobile devices.
+If you want to do SEO in the Finland market you should remember about constantly working and optimizing the customer experience on mobile devices.

 Neglecting culture differences

 Finnish culture regards society as the most important thing.
-It is a huge difference in comparison to e.g. the Dutch, where the individual plays a major role.
 Here, everything happens in a society: Finns often listen to others and their opinions, they also often follow the general trends.
-It all leads to entrepreneurs who are just starting out in Finland but are automatically forced to adjust to the society, not the other way round.
+It all leads to entrepreneurs who are just starting out in Finland but are automatically forced to adjust to society, not the other way round.

 Finns love their post, but not couriers.
 They care about ecology.
 They appreciate hassle-free contact and transparent information.
-They want to have access to products on many platforms (that is why running SEO process through platforms like Vertaa is so important).
-If you are able to understand this all and deliver your services, the you should not worry about having success on the Finnish market.
+They want to have access to products on many platforms (that is why running the SEO process through platforms like Vertaa is so important).
+If you are able to understand this all and deliver your services, then you should not worry about having success in the Finnish market.